DateTime.FromText

 Description

-The DateTime.FromText function creates a datetime value from a textual representation, text.
+The DateTime.FromText function converts a text string into a DateTime value.
+It handles various date and time formats and allows you to specify a custom format string and culture code for regional variations.
 You can use an optional record parameter to provide additional instructions for the conversion.

 To support older workflows, you can also pass in a simple text value for ‘options.’
 This behaves as if you set ‘options’ to [Format = null, Culture = options].